1/20

 3.12 · Quotient Identities

-Write tan x and cot x each as a fraction using sin and cos only.
+Write tan x and cot x each as a fraction using sin x and cos x.

 3/20